 When you bargain your collective agreement, your National Representative will work with you to decide what terms of employment are important at your workplace, and what protection you need in your collective agreement.
-CUPE's National Representatives are experienced negotiators, who can also get additional support from specialists in CUPE's Research, Communications, Legal and Health & Safety Departments.
-Bargaining a first collective agreement can be a challenge, but The Labour Relations Act requires both the employer and union to bargain in good faith (LRA, section 62).
+CUPE National Representatives are experienced negotiators. and can also get additional support from specialists in CUPE's Research, Communications, Legal and Health & Safety Departments.
+Bargaining a first collective agreement can be a challenge, but the Labour Relations Code requires both the employer and union to bargain in good faith (Code, section 11).